xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

 where here f() is a higher-order function that takes a function of a single argument, g(x), and returns a function of a single argument, h(x).
 You can think of f() as modifying the behaviour of g().

 Decorators are syntactic sugar for applying in Python.
-They make an ugly statement look pretty, thats it.
+They make an ugly statement look pretty, that's it.

 Here is the decorator syntax,